 The easements of Transelec S.A. represent intangible assets with an indefinite useful life.

-As of September 30, 2023 (unaudited) and December 31, 2022 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)

 10- INTANGIBLE ASSETS OTHER THAN GOODWILL (continued)